RBVI/ChimeraX/src/core/commands/args.rst

 Command Argument Types
 **********************

-The *chimera.core.commands* module defines argument types such as FloatArg, StringArg, AtomsArg, ModelArg, ColorArg, PlaceArg, ... which are Python classes used for parsing typed command arguments.
+The *chimerax.core.commands* module defines argument types such as FloatArg, StringArg, AtomsArg, ModelArg, ColorArg, PlaceArg, ... which are Python classes used for parsing typed command arguments.

 | :class:`.AtomicStructuresArg` - Atomic structures